 - Flatten the curve: This phrase refers to the attempt to slow down the sudden surge of COVID-19 infections that have the potential to overwhelm medical resources.
 This is best depicted in a visual representation.

-- Social distancing: Avoiding social settings and interactions to reduce the spread of contagious disease.
+- Social distancing: Keeping six feet away from others while in a public setting to reduce the spread of contagious disease.

 - Quarantine: A period or place of isolation in which people (or animals) who might have been exposed to an infectious disease are placed to prevent the disease’s spread.
 Many who have been exposed or diagnosed to COVID-19 are in quarantine.